Texts on this page have been partially machine translated from German.

 If you are affected, you have the right to be protected from harassment.
 Important for you to know:

-• Your feelings are decisive!
+• Your feelings are crucial!

 • You can defend yourself against sexual harassment at the university.

-• You can receive support.
+• You can get support.

 You can also seek professional and confidential support from an external counselling centre.